langchain-ai/langgraph/docs/docs/concepts/memory.md

 items = store.search(namespace, filter={"my-key": "my-value"})
 ```

-When adding long-term memory to your agent, it's important to think about how to **write memories**, how to **stores and manage memory updates**, and how to **recall & represent memories** for the LLM in your application.
+When adding long-term memory to your agent, it's important to think about how to **write memories**, how to **store and manage memory updates**, and how to **recall & represent memories** for the LLM in your application.
 These questions are all interdependent: how you want to recall & format memories for the LLM dictates what you should store and how to manage it.
 Furthermore, each technique has tradeoffs.
 The right approach for you largely depends on your application's needs.
 LangGraph aims to give you the low-level primitives to directly control the long-term memory of your application, based on memory [Store](persistence.md#memory-store)'s.

 Long-term memory is far from a solved problem.
 While it is hard to provide generic advice, we have provided a few reliable patterns below for your consideration as you implement long-term memory.

-**Do you want to write memories "in the hot path" or "in the background"**
+**Do you want to write memories "on the hot path" or "in the background"**

-Memory can be updated either as part of your primary application logic (e.g. "in the hot path" of the application) or as a background task (as a separate function that generates memories based on the primary application's state).
+Memory can be updated either as part of your primary application logic (e.g. "on the hot path" of the application) or as a background task (as a separate function that generates memories based on the primary application's state).
 We document some tradeoffs for each approach in [the writing memories section below](#writing-memories).

 **Do you want to manage memories as a single profile or as a collection of documents?**

+We provide two main approaches to managing long-term memory: a single, continuously updated document (referred to as a "profile" or "schema") or a collection of documents.
+Each method offers its own benefits, depending on the type of information you need to store and how you intend to access it.

 Managing memories as a single, continuously updated "profile" or "schema" is useful when there is well-scoped, specific information you want to remember about a user, organization, or other entity (including the agent itself).
 You can define the schema of the profile ahead of time, and then use an LLM to update this based on interactions.
 Querying the "memory" is easy since it's a simple GET operation on a JSON document.
 We explain this in more detail in [remember a profile](#manage-individual-profiles).
 This technique can provide higher precision (on known information use cases) at the expense of lower recall (since you have to anticipate and model your domain, and updates to the doc tend to delete or rewrite away old information at a greater frequency).